andromeda-eb/Lightspeed/README.md

 You can also change the theme and the font in the settings page

 # Formula
-The formula that I am using to calculate words per minute (wpm) is: a = correct letters typed b = 5 ( length of an average word ) c = a / b  ( correct words typed so far )
+The formula that I am using to calculate words per minute (wpm) is: <br>
+a = correct letters typed
+b = 5 ( length of an average word )
+c = a / b  ( correct words typed so far )